 The Other Futures Award

-We are thrilled to announce a new publication opportunity debuting this spring.
-The Other Futures Award will be judged by Futurepoem's permanent editors and staff (Dan Machlin, Carly Dashiell, Ariel Yelen, and Aiden Garabed Farrell).
+The Other Futures Award opens each spring, and is judged by Futurepoem's permanent editors and staff (Dan Machlin, Carly Dashiell, Ariel Yelen, and Aiden Garabed Farrell).
 The winning book will receive publication with Futurepoem, an honorarium of $1000, a standard royalty contract, and 25 author copies.
 We are interested in innovative, adventurous work that challenges conventions of genre and language, content and form.
 Send us work that imagines new literary possibilities, and questions established paradigms.
-Submissions open on April 15, 2019 and close on June 15th, 2019.
-For complete guidelines and info on how to submit, please visit our Submittable page.
+Results from the 2019 Other Futures Award will be announced in September.

 Futurepoem Books Open Reading Period